 All these charities carry out life-changing work here in the UK and around the world so even if you miss the deadlines for November please still support these great charities in whatever way you can for the rest of the year(s).

-There are many people who, for one reason or another, can be left vulnerable if someone dies without a Will.
-Children, especially younger dependent children, are particularly at risk.
-But the 2011 Will Aid poll into Wills and inheritance reveals that over half of all adults do not have a Will and worse still, only 32% of respondents with dependent children have a Will.
+There are many people who, for one reason or another, can be left vulnerable if someone dies without a Will?
+Children, especially younger dependent children, are, particularly at risk.
+The Will Aid poll into Wills and inheritance reveals that over half of all adults do not have a Will and worse still, only 32% of respondents with dependent children have a Will.

-No one wants to consider the possibility that they might not survive to see their children grow to adulthood, but as a parent, making a Will is the responsible action to take.
+No one wants to consider the possibility that they might not survive to see their children grow to adulthood, but as a parent, making a Will is the responsible action to take don’t you think?

 By making a Will, you can:

 - Indicate who you think should care for the children in the event of your death and the Courts will take your views into consideration.